rakshitjain23/taskpilot-api/README.md

 ## 🚀 API Documentation

 Once the application is running, navigate to `/docs` (Swagger UI) or `/redoc` for interactive API documentation.
-This provides a complete list of all available endpoints and allows you to test them directly from the browser.
+This provides a complete list of all available endpoints and allows you to test them directly from browser.

 ## 🤝 Contributing